Pothos are often decorated in a trailing fashion, but they fail to enchant when the vines are not bushy or fuller due to inapt pruning.

 8. Correct Soil Mix

-Pothos thrives well in light, well-draining, nutrient-rich, soil-free potting mix with a pH of 6.1 to 6.8.
+Pothos thrives well in light, well-draining, nutrient-rich, soil-free potting mix with a 6.1-6.8 pH.

-Otherwise, rely on commercial products from reputed online stores to buy organic sterilized soil mix with moderate water retention.
+Otherwise, rely on commercial products from online stores to buy organic sterilized soil mix with average water retention.

-Furthermore, aim for a right-sized ceramic or terracotta container that facilitates proper drainage via multiple drain holes.
+Furthermore, aim for a right-sized terracotta container that facilitates proper drainage via multiple drain holes.

 From Editorial Team